 Don't Overlook Footwear and Those In-Between Places

-Wear water-proof boots and insulated socks so that your feet stay warm while you are shoveling snow.
+Wear water-proof boots and insulated socks so that your feet stay warm while you're shoveling snow.
 One of the surest ways to feel cold is to get your feet wet.
 For extra insurance that your feet will stay dry, bring your pant legs right down over the tops of your boots and secure them with elastics.
-That way, there is less chance that snow can get over the tops of your boots and fall down onto your feet.
-If you are worried about your hands getting wet, you can likewise seal the gap in between your wrists and your hands by bringing your sleeves over your gloves and securing them in place with elastics.
+That way, there's less chance that snow can get over the tops of your boots and fall down onto your feet.
+If you're worried about your hands getting wet, you can likewise seal the gap in between your wrists and your hands by bringing your sleeves over your gloves and securing them in place with elastics.

-While on the subject of sealing gaps in your winter attire, do not overlook the importance of that classic piece of winter wear, the scarf.
-It is particularly important to keep your throat protected from the elements during cold and flu season -- which is precisely when you will be shoveling most of that accursed snow off your driveway.
-You can use these same tips to keep the kids warm while they are doing something much more fun with the snow than shoveling it: namely, making a snowman.
+Don't overlook the importance of that classic piece of winter wear, the scarf.
+It's particularly important to keep your throat safe from the elements during cold and flu season, which is precisely when you'll be shoveling most of that accursed snow off your driveway.
+You can use these same tips to keep the kids warm while they're doing something much more fun with the snow than shoveling it: making a snowman.

 In addition to what you wear, follow these tips:

 - Warm up before you go outside to shovel by doing stretching exercises.